Is EigenLayer a Good Investment?

 Risk Context

-EigenLayer carries a risk grade of B- (33/100), classified as moderate risk — some novel mechanisms, generally well-understood.
+EigenLayer carries a risk grade of C+ (36/100), classified as elevated risk — multiple novel mechanisms and notable interaction risks.
 While no critical-severity interactions were identified, 1 high-severity interaction warrant attention.
 The primary risk factor is: EigenLayer introduced restaking as a novel mechanism category where staked ETH simultaneously secures multiple Actively Validated Services (AVSs), creating correlated slashing risk — an operator slashed on one AVS could trigger cascading unstaking across other AVSs they secure, though the April 2025 slashing upgrade introduced unique allocated stake per AVS to contain blast radius.

 Read our full safety analysis →